-Choosing the right business succession plan involves a number of important factors.
+Choosing the right business succession plan involves several important factors.
 The primary objective is to ensure that business operations run smoothly if you are suddenly not able to be in charge anymore.
 But it can also be used to plan for the retirement or departure of other leaders within the company and thereby avoid major disruptions to operations.

 Caring For Your Loved Ones